chiaweh2/marine-heatwaves-jupyterbook/mhw_forecast_nmme.md

 ax3.set_title('Probability @ S=Jan2022, L=11.5month', color='black', weight='bold',size=fontsize)
 ax3 = plot_format(ax3,font_size=fontsize)
 ```
-The first map above shows the total number of marine heatwaves event in all 30 members of members from `GFDL-SPEAR` at initial time = January 2022 and lead time = 11.5month.
-The second map shows the probability of marine heatwave based on NMME SST forecast at initial time = January 2022 and lead time = 11.5month.
-The second map is determined by subtracting 30 on the first map.
+The first map above shows the total number of marine heatwave events in all 30 members of members from `GFDL-SPEAR` at initial time = January 2022 and lead time = 11.5month.
+The second map shows the probability of marine heatwave based on the NMME SST forecast at initial time = January 2022 and lead time = 11.5month.
+The second map is determined by dividing 30 on the first map.